AlexOsokin97/Titanic_casuality_proj/README.md

 # Titanic Passenger Survival Estimator: Project Overview #
-* **Was the survival of some Titanic's passengers a mere coincidence?
+**Was the survival of some Titanic's passengers a mere coincidence?
 Or there were certain conditions that had major role in deciding the passanger's fate?**
-* **Used over 1000 samples of Titanic passanger's information**
-* **Cleaned the original datasets and created new ones and applied them in data analysis and model training**
-* **Built models using  SVM, RandomForest Classifier, XGBoost and GradientBoosting algorithms to predict if a passanger Survived/Died and compared their preformance**
-* **Created complex graphs and plots which described and showed cleary the correlation between the passanger's info and his/hers chance of survival**
+***As we all know Titanic was one of the most shocking world tragedy of the 19th century.
+The Titanic was the largest passenger ship ever built at the time which had around 4000 passengers on board including crew members, engineers, staff and common folk.
+That ship was in-fact so big that it looked unsinkable but, on April 14th, 1912 the unthinkable happened.
+The Titanic hit an iceberg and sunk in the early morning of April 15th, 1912.
+That incident had many casualties from little children to wealthy business men but, it also had many survivors.
+So as a Data Scientist I decided to research that tragedy and find out WHO had survived and WHY***

+***I managed to get a dataset of the Titanic's passengers with over 1000 passengers.
+Unfortunately, some data was missing and the dataset wasn't properly orginized.
+By using many mathematical, statistical and programming techniques I cleaned the dataset and made it readable.
+Also, I looked up and used other techniques which were better/worse than the original.***

+***After the cleaning process I used statistical techniques to visualize the data and find correlation between different features in the dataset but most importantly to find which features correlate with the passengers' survival.***

+***In the end, I applied Machine Learning algorithms to check if the data is sufficient enough for the algorithms to classify whether a passenger survived or did not survive so that in the future if new passenger information is found we could use the model to check if that passenger survived or not.***

 ## File Description:
 * ***Data Analysis [Directory]:*** Contains the datasets used for data analysis and the jupyter notebook file